NOTICE: Internet Explorer was retired by Microsoft on June 15th, 2022 and is no longer supported. This could change how you access Online Banking.

 Some employers, if they support direct deposit, will let you split your paycheck between accounts.
 This payment method is also a nice way to put money into a savings account automatically.

 Finally, some people frown on saving money, calling it unnecessarily severe, or self-depriving.
 Resist that feeling.
-Saving is not about amassing a pile of money—it’s about security and preparing for a time in your life when you will quit working, making it as enjoyable as possible.
+Saving is not about amassing a pile of money—it’s about security and preparing.
 Saving is gratifying.
 It will instill confidence and self-respect.
+You can make saving less nebulous by giving your savings a purpose.
+Do you want to buy a home?
+A new car?
+Go on a dream vacation?
+Save for that purpose.
+This will give you a reason to save, rather than just doing it because you feel like you should.

 Saving is gratifying.
 It will instill confidence and self-respect.